nidrissi/web/_drafts/infinitesimal-bimodules.md

 ## Context: abelian bimodules

-As I said, this post is about abelian bimodules, sometimes also called infinitesimal bimodules.
+As I said, this post is about abelian bimodules, sometimes also called infinitesimal or weak bimodules.
 They are a "linearized" version of usual bimodules over operads.
 Let me now recall their definition.
 <!--more-->

 **Definition.** Let $$\mathtt{P}$$, $$\mathtt{Q}$$ be two operads in a symmetric monoidal category $$\mathsf{C}$$.
 An *abelian $$(\mathtt{P}, \mathtt{Q})$$-bimodule* is a symmetric collection $$M = \{ M(n) \}_{n \ge 0}$$ equipped with composition morphisms: